wittawatj/cadgan/README.md

 ## Code

-* Support python 3.6+
+* Support Python 3.6+

-* `cadgan` is intended to be a Python module i.e., it can be imported in Python code.
-Reusable code should be put in this folder.
-Make subfolders (packages) as appropriate.
+* Automatic dependency resolution only works with a new version of pip.
+      First upgrade you pip with `pip install --upgrade pip`.

 * This repo is set up so that once you clone, you can do